Caravan of Stars

 In 1959, radio and television personality and television producer Dick Clark organized and produced a concert tour of rock and roll and rhythm and blues artists, many of whom had appeared on his music performance and dance television program, American Bandstand.
 The show was billed as Dick Clark's Caravan of Stars.
 Its success prompted additional tours.
 The last of the concerts toured in 1966.

 Origin and structure

 Dick Clark observed that in the late 1950s, rock and roll had little acceptance as a form of live entertainment.
 Seeing an opportunity, he formed the Caravan of Stars, which, during its seven-year existence grew to gross nearly $5 million annually (more than $45 million in 2021 dollars).

 The concert promoted up to seventeen acts, each performing two or three songs, all backed by the same band.
 In the beginning, admission was $1.50 ($13.50 in 2021).
 By 1965 the price had risen to $2.50 ($22.50 in 2021).

 The summer tour went out from Memorial Day to Labor Day, sixty to ninety days on the road, nonstop.
 Tours were added throughout the other seasons.

 Headliners

-The show always spotlighted a major artist, who closed the show, like Bobby Vee or Paul Anka.
+The show always spotlighted a major artist, who closed the show, like Gene Pitney, Bobby Vee or Paul Anka.